 It is also not insignificant that meme surges to date have been limited to a small set of companies that are not randomly selected.
 In discussing some common denominators among meme stock companies, one analysis catalogues factors such as low stock prices and enduring cultural relevance.
 Indeed, our analysis of meme stocks reveals that these firms are mid to small-cap companies, valued under \$10 billion in market capitalization (some in fact have a much smaller market capitalization), with low stock prices.
-In Their modest sizes imply that even trades by a subset of retail investors can affect their stock prices-as such, they can be targets of short squeezes.
-On the other hand, small companies are also more likely to suffer from a lack of significant corporate governance activities.
+Their modest sizes imply that even trades by a subset of retail investors can affect their stock prices-as such, they can be targets of short squeezes.
+At the same time, small companies are also more likely to suffer from a lack of significant corporate governance activities.
 As Professors Kobi Kastiel and Yaron Nili document, firms with smaller market capitalizations are less likely to adopt "best practices" in corporate governance, and are less organized in doing so.
 This could in part be because they are less likely to be targets of engagements by institutional shareholders or attract shareholder proposals related to governance.
 Since meme companies have thus far been smaller firms, this suggests that they are unlikely to become overnight corporate governance exemplars.

 Finally, one explanation consistent with our findings is that the segment of retail investors that entered the market as the result of the abolition of commission fees is not representative of the previously existing retail investor base.
 Rather, they represent a particular subset of investors-those that were highly sensitive to then-existing low transaction fees.
-While they may have welcomed the commission-free trading platforms and have actively participated in such activities, those investors may also be presumptively unlikely to bear other types of transaction costs, such as submitting shareholder proposals or voting at annual meetings.
+While they may have welcomed the